Special offer

 If you decide to allow shift swapping, set some ground rules.
 The first step is to require nurses to let you know if they want to switch.
 This allows you to determine if the swap might interfere with your staffing plans for that shift.

-It’s also important to verify that a shift swap won’t affect your staffing budget or cause you to violate your state’s overtime laws.
+Consider verifying that a shift swap won’t affect your staffing budget or cause you to violate your state’s overtime laws.
 For example, a highly experienced nurse may make much more per hour than a nurse with just one or two years of experience.
-Allowing them to trade shifts could cause you to exceed your budget for the week.
+Allowing them to trade shifts could cause you to exceed your weekly budget.

 Do nurses pick their own schedules?